Driver disobeys road signage, refuses to comply with Saskatoon police - Saskatoon | Globalnews.ca

 READ MORE: Saskatoon police involved in 2 stolen vehicle chases hours apart

-Police officials said the driver attempted to leave by putting the stopped vehicle in reverse when officers approached him.
+Officers said the driver attempted to leave when they approached him by putting the stopped vehicle in reverse.

-The driver was instructed to exit the van but wouldn’t be comply with officers.
+The driver was told to exit the van but he didn’t follow instructions.
 He was then taken into custody.

 The man, who is charged with obstruction, is scheduled to appear in court on June 21.